antonpinchuk/node-jenkins-demo/README.md

 ~~~

 ## Push docker image
-Create Jenkins credentials for your docker hub registry, with type username/password, where id is `docker-demo`.
+Create Jenkins credentials for your docker hub registry, with type username/password, where id is `docker-demo` instead.

 Add build stage:
 ~~~